-Other adjoining properties that were once in high demand as holiday rentals have had dismal occupancy rates since the wall was built and are being occupied as low cost permanent rentals.
+Other properties behind the rocks that were once in high demand as holiday rentals, have had dismal occupancy rates since the wall was built.

 These claims that the erosion was on private land, that the wall would provide private property protection and increase property values are simply deceptions put about by those who promoted this wall.
 Each of these claims is demonstrably FALSE and undeserving of a person in public office.

-Several of other entities, including the main promoter, were to gain financially from the construction of this particular wall design and alignment.
+Several entities, including the main promoter, were to gain financially from the construction of this particular wall design and alignment.
 Other supporters of a rock wall also hoped to gain.

 The main owner/promoter was trying to sell his property and was assisted by the needless clearing of dense vegetation that occurred.
 A second owner/promoter owned a contracting company and offered to construct the wall without the matter going to tender.

 Those five eastern properties initially included from 78-86 Kingfisher parade were NOT under any “imminent threat” of erosion and collapse, a pre-requisite for the imposition of a wall under State Codes.
 Four openly opposed the proposal.
 Three only were excused from the FCRC levy, by whom we are denied knowledge.
 They should ALL have been excused participation as the wall was NOT designed for their particular situation nor for their benefit.

 The design engineers falsely stated that the escarpment at this location was 1-2m high prior to August in claiming that a 4.6m high rock wall was needed here.
 That claimed escarpment height would be over the head of the individual standing there.